fwenzel/tablebot/README.md

 Check out the [ttapi docs](https://github.com/alaingilbert/Turntable-API).

 You might want to create a new, separate user account for this bot.
-Then, retrieve its user id, auth token and room id via the ttapi bookmarklet, and set those values in ``local.json``.
+Then, retrieve its user id, auth token and room id via the ttapi bookmarklet (see ttapi docs), and set those values in ``local.json``.